Caroline is towed away, March 1968.

-With the ships being supplied and crewed from Holland, the financial problems were exacerbated when the UK devalued the pound in November 1967.
+With the ships being supplied and crewed from Holland, the station's money problems were exacerbated when the UK devalued the pound in November 1967.
 With only a limited income, bills weren't paid on time and, as the months passed, a substantial debt built up with the Wijsmuller tug and salvage company.
-They were responsible for crewing and servicing the two radio ships and, as the money owed reached £70,000, one of the Wijsmuller brothers decided that enough was enough.
+This firm was responsible for crewing and servicing the two radio ships and, as the money owed reached £70,000, one of the Wijsmuller brothers decided that enough was enough.
 In an effort to get his money, he ordered his men to impound the two Caroline vessels.

 click to hear audio Don Allen opening and closing the Country & Western Jamboree on Caroline North, 2nd March 1968, not knowing that it was to be the final programme on the station (duration 2 minutes 28 seconds)